-- The school's or college's designated safeguarding lead (and any deputies) should be aware of local procedures for making a Prevent referral and that our SCHOOL is subject to a duty under section 26 of the Counterterrorism and Security Act 2015 (the CTSA 2015), in the exercise of their functions, to have "due regard to the need to prevent people from being drawn into terrorism". - 2.
+- The school's designated safeguarding lead (and any deputies) should be aware of local procedures for making a Prevent referral and that our school/college is subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), in the exercise of their functions, to have "due regard to the need to prevent people from being drawn into terrorism". - 2.
 This duty is known as the PREVENT Duty. - 3.
 The PREVENT Duty will be seen as part of schools' and colleges' wider safeguarding obligations. - 4.
-Our Designated Safeguarding Leads and other senior leaders will familiarise themselves with the revised Prevent Duty Guidance https://www.gov.uk/government/publications/prevent-duty-guidance especially paragraphs 57-76, which are specifically concerned with schools and childcare. - 5.
+Our Designated Safeguarding Leads and other senior leaders will familiarise themselves with the revised Prevent Duty Guidance Prevent duty guidance: for England and Wales (accessible) GOV.UK (www.gov.uk) Revised March 2024 - 5.
 The guidance is set out in terms of four general themes: risk assessment, working in partnership, staff training, and IT policies. - 6.
 There is additional guidance: Prevent duty guidance: for further education institutions in England and Wales that applies to colleges. - 7.
-We recognise that further information can be obtained from WSCC Preventing Extremism and also Keeping Children Safe in Education 2020 for national on-line training courses(pages 89-91).
+We recognise that further information can be obtained from WSCC Preventing Extremism